 If you live in Canada and want to watch the Calgary Flames, Edmonton Oilers, Montreal Canadiens, Ottawa Senators, Toronto Maple Leafs, Vancouver Canucks, or Winnipeg Jets you can take a look at Sportsnet Now (not the same as AT&T SportsNet).

 Other Ways to Watch NHL Online

-While FuboTV is the best ways to watch NHL games without cable, there are other live streaming services like Hulu TV, YouTube TV, AT&T TV Now, and PlayStation VUE that also carry some of these regional sports networks for Hockey fans.
+While FuboTV is the best ways to watch NHL games without cable, there are other live streaming services like Hulu TV, YouTube TV, and AT&T TV Now that also carry some of these regional sports networks for Hockey fans.
 Here is a breakdown of what to expect with those services.

 YouTube TV – Provides everything you get with FuboTV except the MSG Network.
 So you will be missing out on the New York Rangers, New York Islanders, New Jersey Devils, and Buffalo Sabres.
 That’s in addition to missing out on the Las Vegas Golden Knights, Pittsburgh Penguins, and Colorado Avalanche This service costs $49.99 per month.

 Hulu Live TV – Hulu is exactly the same as YouTube TV except they do not cover NESN, so there are no Bruins games.
 Their service also costs $54.99 per month.